ShiftLeftSecurity/scan-docs/docs/secure-development/python.md

 # Python secure coding

-Scan uses bandit under-the-hood for scanning python projects.
+Scan bundles two python scanners:

+- [custom scanner](https://github.com/ShiftLeftSecurity/sast-scan/tree/master/lib/pyt) that use AST and CFG to perform advanced security analysis.
+This scanner currently outperforms all other open-source SAST tools for python
+- bandit - a basic AST based linter

+## Custom scanner rules

+- OWASP top 10 rules
+- Security best practices for frameworks such as Flask, Django, aiohttp, pymongo and so on.

+## Bandit rules

 Following are some of the security checks performed and a description of remediation techniques and correct usages for certain modules.

 B301: pickle
 ------------